microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_from_git.md

 This makes Git LFS mandatory for the port.
 It's a fatal error if the extension is not installed.

+_Added in vcpkg version 2023.01.23_

+If specified, `<url>` will be used instead of the original git URL for LFS.

 ## Notes